SolarKnightsRacing/SKR-Core/Operations/Administration/Officers/Officer-Responsibilities.md

 ## Subsystem Lead

 Each Subsystem Lead is responsible for the successful operation of their respective subsystem.
 Each Subsystem Lead should act as a mediator in the event of a disagreement within their subsystem.
-Each Subsystem Lead is responsible for tracking their subsystem’s progress and identifying any obstacles to progress.
-Both must be reported to the Secretary before each meeting.
+Each Subsystem Lead is responsible for tracking their subsystem’s progress and identifying any obstacles.
+Progress and Obstacles must be reported to the Secretary before each meeting.